[web-tips > horizontal menu]

 8. Place the csshover.htc and the menuh.css files where your web page can find them.
 In this example, they are located in the same directory as this page.

-9. And lastly, if you have any questions as to how all of this comes together, please take the time to review the source code of this web page.
+9. If you have any questions as to how all of this comes together, please take the time to review the source code of this web page.
 This page works because everything is where it should be.
 If this doesn't work for you, or if you have problems with this technique, then I suggest that you first take this code "as-is" and move it to your site and get it to work -- it will work if you do it right.
 Once you get it to work, then make a copy and work with the copy in making your changes.
 Remember, the code has to be exact even minor changes can make significant differences in performance.
 So go carefully.

 Enjoy.